searchbox-io/Jest/jest/README.md

 Installation
 ------------

-Jest maven repository is hosted on [Sonatype](http://www.sonatype.org).
+Jest maven repository is hosted on [Sonatype](http://www.sonatype.org) which is then synced to [Maven Central](http://search.maven.org/#search%7Cga%7C1%7Cg%3A%22io.searchbox%22) with a slight delay.

-Add Sonatype repository definition to your root pom.xml
+To get the latest version without waiting for Maven Central sync add Sonatype repository definition to your root pom.xml

 ``` xml
 <repositories>